deuojen/FullStackTechTest/README.md

 ### Changes

-- Database change for add 2 new tables and seed data
+- Database change for adding 2 new tables and seed data
-- Insert new route/controller for specialties
+- Insert new route/controller for specialities
 - Add speciality assignment section under person edit.